aws-samples/amazon-managed-service-for-apache-flink-examples/java/KafkaConnectors/README.md

 ## Running locally in IntelliJ

 To run this example locally -
 * Run a Kafka cluster locally.
-You can refer https://kafka.apache.org/quickstart download and start Kafka locally.
+You can refer https://kafka.apache.org/quickstart to download and start Kafka locally.
 * Create `source` and `sink` topics.
 * To start the Flink job in IntelliJ edit the Run/Debug configuration enabling *'Add dependencies with "provided" scope to the classpath'*.